TimKDJ/jasp-desktop/syntax-revised.md

 # Part III.
-Implementation Details
+The Syntax Mode Framework

-The Syntax Mode framework will consist of a number of new R packages and demand multiple UI and backend changes in JASP.
+The Syntax Mode framework will consist of new R packages and demand multiple UI and backend changes in JASP.
 The following flow charts show the basic components and how module developers and users will interact with them.

 Developer interaction in RStudio: